plain-plain-text/plain-plain-text.org/contribute.md

 author value should be the author’s [GitHub](/whatis/github) username.
 If the document is collaborative, then an `authors:` metadata array can be used, instead.

+For a description file (a “`whatis`”), it can leverage two more pieces of
+metadata: `official-site:` is the official website (minus the `http://`) for an object, like `atom.io`, and `wikipedia-title:` is the _Wikipedia_ article title for an object, like `Atom (text editor)`.
+These generate the blue buttons one sees on a description card.

+At this time, no other metadata is used.

 ### Modules